This stained glass mirror is

 make more money at stained glass than I do!
 I'm just glad that it

-of making one-of-a-kind stained glass artworks.
+of making one-of-a-kind artworks.
 Actually, this period

 in my progress as an artist was probably more crucial in my achieving